desihub/imaginglss/docs/datapipeline.rst

 We will cover them in the following sections.
 The examples are based off our working configuration at NERSC.

+The source file `runtests.sh` in the root directory contains an example of the full pipeline for producing randoms and objects of the QSO target type.

 Building the Cache
 ------------------
 Before we start using ImagingLSS, it is crucial to build the catalogue cache.